Lüshi Chunqiu: Impartialist militarism

-While an invaluable compendium "accommodating diverse textual traditions", the view of the work's militarist section can be compared more with the Art of War.
-Taking a "multiplicity of views" as dangerous to the Qin state if listened to too much, a militarist section of the work withholds judgment of Laozi, Confucius, Mozi, Yang Zhu, or Sun Bin, resorting to a "military model".
+While an invaluable compendium "accommodating diverse textual traditions", a militarist section of the work takes a "multiplicity of views" as dangerous to the Qin state if listened to too much, though it withholds judgment of Laozi, Confucius, Mozi, Yang Zhu, or Sun Bin, resorting to a "military model" comparable to the Art of War rather than an ideology.
 Likely not considering it useful as a comparative, in the early Han, Sima Tan didn't include militarism as a school.
-But this is arguably a major view of the Qin's, or that is, its stratocracy.
-Apart from militarism, it does not fully furnish one.
+But militarism is a major viewpoint of the Qin, that is, its stratocracy.

 If one listens to the views of the many, then there is no day that the state will be free of danger.
 How to know who is right?
 Lao Dan [Laozi) values the soft, Confucius values humanity, Mo Di values the inexpensive, Guan Yin values clarity, Zi Liezi values vacuity, Chen Pian values things equally, Yang Sheng [Yang Zhu] values himself, Sun Bin values strategic configuration, Wang Liao values being ahead, Ni Liang values being behind.

 To unify the ears [of one's troops], use metal drums.
 To unify their minds, make standards and commands the same.
 To unify their intelligence, keep the wise from being crafty and the stupid from being clumsy.
 To unify their strength, keep the brave from going ahead and the cowardly from lagging behind.

-While considering learning and teachers of central importance as if its fifth major point, as noted under Major Positions, John Knoblock includes filial piety as its last major point, and wu wei as its seventh.
+While the Lushi Chunqiu considers learning and teachers of central importance as if its fifth major point, as noted under Major Positions, John Knoblock includes filial piety as its last major point, and wu wei as its seventh.
 But "Affirmation of self-cultivation and impartiality" is its first position.
-While the work does encourage the ruler to listen to ministers, its own points consist of such positions as emphasizing agriculture, facilitating trade and commerce, thrift, and reducing taxes.
+While the work does encourage the ruler to listen to ministers, its own priorities consist of such mundane positions as facilitating agriculture, trade and commerce, thrift, and reducing taxes.

-Although Qin's Shang Yang, the Han Feizi or Sima Qian's Li Si in the Shiji are less tolerant, Yuri Pines (Stanford Encyclopedia) analysis of them is similar to Smith, discussing some of the same material.
-The much earlier Shang Yang was anti-intellectual but did not actually care about the content of doctrines.
+Although Qin's Shang Yang, the Han Feizi or Sima Qian's Li Si are less tolerant, Yuri Pines (Stanford Encyclopedia) analysis of them is similar to Smith.
+Shang Yang was anti-intellectual but did not actually care about the content of doctrines.
 Not "adoring" a martial spirit, he was concerned with recruiting farmers and soldiers, inculcating militarist regulations rather than values.
-Li Si isn't specifically anti-Confucian, so much as he is simply authoritarian.
+Li Si isn't specifically anti-Confucian, so much as simply authoritarian.
 Opposing the "discourses of the former kings" in favor of teaching law in Chapter 49, the Han Feizi's Chapter 50 resorts to simply having the king promulgate and prohibit doctrines, whatever they may be.
 By comparison, they cared more about state control, but still not doctrinal unity.
 Despite the later term Chinese Legalism, they do not provide an ideological alternative.